polilluminato/awesome-pubdev/README.md

 * [flutter_easyloading](https://pub.dev/packages/flutter_easyloading) - A clean and lightweight loading/toast widget for Flutter, easy to use without context, support iOS, Android and Web.
 * [flutter_spinkit](https://pub.dev/packages/flutter_spinkit) - A collection of loading indicators animated with flutter.
 * [loading_animations](https://pub.dev/packages/loading_animations) - A Flutter package with a selection of simple yet very customizable set of loading animations.
+* [loading_gifs](https://pub.dev/packages/loading_gifs) - Loading indicator GIFs.
+Material and Cupertino (Android and iOS) loading indicators in assorted sizes.
+Use as placeholders for loading remote image assets.

 ## PDF